falcosecurity/falco-website/content/en/blog/falco-monitoring-new-syscalls.md

 In theory, the Falco monitoring can potentially be bypassed by using `openat2` instead of `openat`.
 If malicious software is carefully built to only use `openat2`, Falco would not be able to detect anomalies related to file opening, thus weakening its security guarantees.

 Nonetheless, we found this syscall relatively easy to implement in Falco, because the code that supports `openat` was already at our disposal.

+Last but not least, before starting, it is a good practice to check whether a syscall is already implemented with specific filler logic, or not, by looking at the [drivers report table](https://github.com/falcosecurity/libs/blob/master/driver/report.md).

 ### Architectural Overview of Falco